top of page

 about you

-At the same time, the idea of not drinking brings up real fears.
+And yet the idea of not drinking brings up its own fears.
 Losing connection.
 Missing out.
-Life becoming dull or restrictive.
+Life becoming smaller or less enjoyable.

-So the mind stays stuck.
+So the mind stays caught between two competing thoughts.
 Wanting change but not wanting to give anything up.
+And that tension is exhausting to carry around quietly on your own.

-You don't need to label yourself.
-You don't need to hit rock bottom.
+You don't need a label.
+You don't need to hit a rock bottom.
 And you don't need to decide anything today.

 SoberTides offers Alcohol Freedom Coaching for men over 40 who want clarity, energy and choice around drinking.